RedhawkSDR/redhawksdr.github.io/content/manual/appendices/adminservice/configuration/domainmanager.md

 parameter: `started_status_script`
 required: No
 default value: None
-description: Path to file or directory to search for scripts to be run to determine if a Domain Manager is started properly
+description: Path to file to be run to determine if the Domain Manager started properly

 parameter: `status_script`
 required: No
 default value: None
-description: Path to file or directory to search for scripts to be run to get the status for the Domain Manager
+description: Path to file to be run to get the status for the Domain Manager

 parameter: `environment`
 required: No